It recently raised £39m and is the most-visited website in its space. CEO Klaus Nyengaard spills the beans

 The company moved its HQ to London in 2008 and has since opened branches in 13 countries including Spain, Italy, Canada, Belgium and India.

-Just-Eat has partnered with over 11,000 restaurants in the UK and delivers more than 100,000 meals a day.
+Just-Eat has partnered with over 11,000 restaurants in the UK that include brands like Wendy’s, McDonald’s and Costa and delivers more than 100,000 meals a day.
 It registered 20 million visits in the five months to February, becaming UK’s most popular food and drink website.
 The company claims to generate over $500m (£312m) in revenue a year for the restaurant industry (presumably meaning through the volume of orders it takes, though it’s not difficult to challenge that stat on that basis).

 It’s got a big appetite for investment too.
 Back in April it devoured a £39m investment led by private equity group Vitruvian Partners, the company’s third round of major investment after receiving £10.5m from Index Ventures in July 2009 and £30m from Greylock Partners, Index Ventures and Redpoint Ventures last year.